A1rPun/castle-crashers-resource/Levels/DesertChase.md

 ## <a name="camel-spit"></a>Camel double spit

 Get on a camel.
 Hold H to spit and repeatedly tap left or right.
 Sometimes the camel will spit 2 balls of spit.
-It seems like only one can damage enemies tho.
+It seems only one can damage enemies though.

 ## <a name="mount-juggle"></a>Camel juggle